magomimmo/modern-cljs/doc/tutorial-20.md

 > NOTE 1: `Enfocus` is not a true CLJ/CLJS mixed project.
 It just
 > happens that it defines few macros in the `macros.clj` file.
 As you
 > know this is one of the main differences between CLJ and CLJS and
-> the CLJS macros have to be compiled by the CLJ compiler not by the
+> the CLJS macros have to be evaluted by the CLJ compiler at
-> CLJS one.
+> compile-time.

 ### Moving stuff around